Vlaamperd: History

 The conservation status of the breed is not clear – population data has not been reported to DAD-IS since 1999.
 In 2013 there were about 200 horses.

 Characteristics

 The Vlaamperd stands on average 154 cm at the withers.
-Its appearance is similar to that of the Friesian, but less heavy.
-It has a thick mane and tail, a well-rounded croup, long legs and a high-arched neck.
+Its appearance is similar to that of the Friesian, but less heavy, with finer bone.
+It has a thick mane and tail, a well-rounded croup, long legs and a high-arched neck, and steps high when in motion.

 Stallions are black, while mares may also be dark seal brown.

 Use

-The Vlaamperd may be used as a riding horse, a carriage horse or for dressage.
+The Vlaamperd may be used as a riding horse, a carriage horse or for classical dressage.